longndt/react-course/lesson5-fullstack/README.md

 ### **Self-Reflection Questions**

 1. What's the most complex part of full-stack development for you?
-2. How would you deploy your capstone project to production?
+2. How would you deploy a production application?
-3. What monitoring and error tracking would be essential for your project?
+3. What monitoring and error tracking would be essential for your application?

 ---